 |Required Auxiliary Courses |

 Theater Major/Musical Theater Concentration: The Theater Major with a concentration in Musical Theater is designed to prepare students for careers in musical theater, or to pursue further study in graduate school.
-Within a liberal arts context, the program balances the practical with the theoretical combining strong training in performance skills (piano, speaking, singing, dancing and acting) with academic study in music theory, ear training, musical theater history and technical theater.
-Students will apply their skills by participation in an annual musical in the Nancy Kendall Theater and in a yearly cabaret/showcase in the studio theater.
-Course work and performance will be supplemented with local theater professionals who will be brought to campus as guest instructors and visiting artists to share their expertise with students.
+Within a liberal arts context, the program balances the practical with the theoretical combining strong training in performance skills (speaking, singing, dancing and acting) with academic study in music, performance and technical theater.